 Both CPAP and MAD are effective in treating all severities of OSA.
-There is a trend for better success with CPAP amongst severe OSA patients.30 MAD can reduce AHI in mild-moderate OSA cases 76%; and in severe cases 79%.27 Compare to the surgical success rate of maxillomandibular advancement is 86% (AHI <20 and <50% reduction in AHI) and 43% cure rate (AHI <5).27 Even in severe OSA cases with the AHI in the 80s, MAD treatment significantly reduced AHI to the 1.7 – 11 range.24
+There is a trend for better success with CPAP amongst severe OSA patients.30 MAD can reduce AHI in mild-moderate OSA cases 76%; and in severe cases 79%.27 The surgical cure rate (AHI <5) is 43%.27 Even in severe OSA cases with the AHI in the 80s, MAD treatment significantly reduced AHI to the 1.7 – 11 range.24

 A reasonable question to ask is what is the overall morbidity and mortality of OSA between CPAP vs. MAD treatment when adherence is taken into consideration?
 In a one month study of with respect to outcome measures of mean arterial pressure, blood pressure and sleep quality, MAD was not inferior to CPAP.32

 In regards to effectiveness between titratable (adjustable) and non-titratable (fixed) MAD appliances, the titratable appliances are superior.
 Non-titratable appliances have a fixed mandibular position, thus protrusion cannot be further increased for therapeutic effect, nor can it be decreased to relieve TMJ discomfort or other side effects should they occur.
 In a study of 180 OSA patients treated with 2 titratable proprietary MAD appliances and a fixed appliance, the titratable appliances significantly improved OSA (AHI <5) in 72% of cases compared to 52% in the fixed group.33

 A final thought in regard to MAD appliance design: early appliances assumed that increasing the vertical dimension (VD) in addition to protrusion would add further benefit.
 While some increase in VD is inherent in these appliances, excessive VD can actually have adverse airway effects.34